AviatrixSystems/Docs/HowTos/FAQ.rst

 When the product is deployed as a virtual appliance in a virtualized datacenter environment, the controller and gateway is bundled into one virtual image, such as OVF and VHD.

-The following FAQ disusses only the cloud deployment scenario.
+The following FAQ discusses only the cloud deployment scenario.

 Aviatrix Cloud Gateway
 ======================